 The report must be received in the District Office no later than the tenth day of the next month.

-Monthly Labor Summary and Activity Reporting System Codes and Formats l.)
-Monthly Labor Summary Report, Form SBE 148
+Monthly Labor Summary and Activity Reporting System Codes and Formats

 Indicated below for your reference are the Employee Codes and File Formats required for this system.